Skip to main navigation Skip to content

 Review the current project vacancies listed below to find a project that matches your area of interest, and ensure you meet the eligibility requirements.

-Click the apply now button at the bottom of the project listing to and complete the online expression of interest form.
-As part of your expression of interest, you are required to provide an up-to-date copy of your CV and your most recent academic transcript.
+Click the apply now interest button at the bottom of the project listing to and complete the student enquiry form.
+As part of your enquiry, you are required to provide an up-to-date copy of your CV and your most recent academic transcript.

-Step 3: Your expression of interest will be reviewed by the project supervisor.
+Step 3: Your enquiry form will be reviewed by the project supervisor.

 The project supervisor will then contact you directly to advise next steps.